OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CSV_Profile/README.md

 *ajouter l'image nifi_csv_config *

 The configuration is in nifi_csv_config.xml.
-Once loaded, you just need to put input in the "input repository" parameter in the properties.
+Once loaded, you just need to put /input in the "input repository" parameter in the properties.

 *ajouter l'image de Get File Config*

 ## Get started

-**1. Make sure that Docker is running and runs three containers : once for the Apache Nifi image, once for the parser and once for ELK suite.
-If it is not : go back to Installation > Build an image of Nifi and the ELK suite, then prepare the parser**
+**1. Make sure that Docker is running and runs two containers : once for the Apache Nifi image and once for ELK suite.
+If it is not : go back to Installation > Build an image of Nifi and the ELK suite**

 **2. Verify if Elasticsearch is running by checking at http://localhost:9200/**